-Hibs' 'trojans' soldier on to Villa battle
+Hibs' 'Trojans' soldier on to Villa battle

 Youan drove forward and hit a fantastic shot for the opening goal, and his pace and dribbling skill took him away from Marco Burch for the decisive second from Boyle.

 "Youan is a bit Jekyll and Hyde," Loy added.
 "He has the potential to be one of the best players in the league.
-If he can tidy up his sloppyness and decision making he will be a top player.
+If he can tidy up his sloppiness and decision making he will be a top player.

 "And Boyle has pace and technical ability as well.
 I think he'll just continue his success.